A sketch of Embley Park by Parthenope

 In 1825 Embley Park came up for sale with its 3,700 acres of land.
 Excerpts from the Bill of Sale:

-a capital of and convenient
+comprising a capital of and convenient MANSION HOUSE

+The domestic offices are spacious and fitted up with great attention to their various needs.
 Also suitable and convenient attached and detached offices, stables, coach house; together with wall garden, greenhouse, etc., etc., lawns and pleasure ground, abounding with American and other choice plants and shrubs. the whole in perfect order and repair having been many years the constant residence of the late proprietor and still occupied.
+And the following demesne lands.
+John Petty, Tenant, Brook Cottage, Near Long's Bridge.
+This is a roomy, modern built ornament cottage with small plantation, well adapted for the residence of a Keeper.

 Embley Park as it appears today.